wencyang/network_research/README.md

 # PythonPractise
-here I put some python files for my P609 computational physics class and play with github
+Here I put some python files for my P609 computational physics class and play with github

 blockmodel.py is an implement of Newman's stochastic block model with some .gml files to test